 The first step in my academic self-reflection was to get a sense of where I was mentally when I first started this journey.
 The closest thing that I have to an academic journal are my original blog posts on this website!
 I needed to see if the bright-eyed and bushy-tailed investigator of yesterday’s past still lived in me today.
 The answer is NO!
 When I started my laboratory, I had no real appreciation for how HARD IT WAS and STILL IS to maintain a neuroscience laboratory.
 I was running a laboratory on hopes, dreams, and PASSION.
 My passion for science kept me going even when I was mentally and physically exhausted.
 Somewhere along the way even the most passionate person can lose her/his zest.
 Life has a way of knocking you around and sometimes knocking you completely out, I mean a bona-fide TKO.
-Many of us don’t think about how life-altering circumstances can modify our career trajectory, but I am a living testament to the fact that they most certainly can and did!
+Many of us don’t think about how life-altering circumstances can alter our career trajectory, but I am a living testament to the fact that they most certainly can and did!

 Since I was a graduate student, I had a certain set of research questions that I wanted to answer.
 I am still passionate about understanding why women are more likely to suffer from stress-related disorders like depression and anxiety and determining effective treatments (non-pharmacological and pharmacological) for these conditions.
-Recently, I have shifted gears towards investigating the neurobiology of Alzheimer’s disease.
+Recently, I have started to shift gears towards understanding the neurobiology of Alzheimer’s disease.
 This is a debilitating neurodegenerative disease that overwhelmingly occurs more often in women.
 This new area of research has reinvigorated my passion in neuroscience.
 To date, I have primarily used rodents to answer my research questions, but my interest in doing primarily rodent research has drastically waned.
 Don’t get me wrong, I have a great appreciation for rodent research, but at this point in my career I am also interested in doing research that is more personally important to me.

 While many people relish in the joy of taking on new challenges and adventures, I was initially terrified to admit that I wanted to do something else.
 Once I committed to doing neuroscience, I had never thought about doing anything else other than rodent research.
-While many people outside of academia often find themselves switching jobs or even taking on a completely different career, this is uncommon in academia.
+While many people outside of academia often find themselves switching jobs or even taking on a completely different career, this is not very common in academia.
 We sort of pick our niche and stay in it.
-We occasionally dabble in new areas with collaborators, but for the most part we tend to stay in our lane.
+We dabble in new areas with collaborators, but for the most part we tend to stay in our lane.
+I didn’t want to look like I was not committed.
 The thought of having to learn new statistical techniques, new literature etc., seemed like a daunting task.
 I mean, here I am mentoring students and in the middle of my career, I decide that I want to learn something completely new.
 I was going to be a student while simultaneously teaching and mentoring my students.
-It would have been easier for me to just stay the course and do what I know best; however, I did not want to continue to half-heartedly run a neuroscience laboratory that requires 100% effort.
-Personal tragedies often force us to look at our personal lives (i.e., spending more time with family and friends), but for me it made me question EVERYTHING.
-Suddenly, the things that I thought I would always be interested in researching were no longer enough for me.
-I knew that I had to move in a new direction that would bring more personal satisfaction for me, while also helping my community.
+It would have been easier for me to just stay the course and do what I know best; however, I did not want to half-heartedly run a neuroscience laboratory focused on rodent research that requires 100% effort.
+The thought of letting my mentors down was terrifying to me.

 I don’t exactly know the path towards answering all of these new research questions, but I am confident that this is the RIGHT TIME TO START THIS ADVENTURE!